grafana/grafana-infinity-datasource/docs/url.md

 ## Variables in URL

-In the query URL, you can use any [grafana global variables](https://grafana.com/docs/grafana/latest/variables/variable-types/global-variables) or any dashboard variables.
+In the query URL, you can use any [grafana global variables](https://grafana.com/docs/grafana/latest/variables/variable-types/global-variables) or any dashboard variables this includes from and to timestamps of the dashboard

 For example,